lingochen/FastSubd-Re/docs/design_note.md

 so we needs flexibility to handle the editing operation, and the underlying data can be optimized and contiguous at will.(@done, 2023/12)

-now design an halfEdge based PolygonMesh to handle editing, and internally we use triangle directEdge mesh to handle the subdivision, drawing, and collision.(2025/02)
+now design an halfEdge based PolygonMesh to handle editing, and internally we use triangle directEdge mesh to handle the subdivision, drawing, and collision.(2025/02, @done, 2025/05)

 subdivision without updating halfEdge or directedEdge.

 nice to have?

 hierarchical subdivision surface?

+adaptive subdivision?

 [UV TexCoord Attribute](uv_texcoord.md)